LCI-HEM-SCD-ST3P-UP-001: The Sickle Cell Trevor Thompson Transition Project (ST3P-UP Study) (ST3P-UP)

 Time Frame

-Adults Sickle Cell Quality of Care Measure (ASCQ-ME QOC) for health-related quality of life
+Overall Rating of Health Care From Adults Sickle Cell Quality of Life Measurement Information System Quality of Care Measure (ASCQ-ME QOC)

-Survey measures patients' self-reported levels of quality of care received.
-Higher score indicates higher quality of life.
-Individual questions are scored on a 10-point scale in three ranges (0-6, 7-8, and 9-10).
+Specific item from ASQC-ME QOC.
+The survey measures patients' self-reported levels of quality of care received.
+This item was scored on a 10-point scale categorized to three ranges (0-6, 7-8, and 9-10).
 A "0" value is least, and a "10" value is best.
-A total score for all participants is then reported on a percentage scale of 0-100%.
+0-6 indicate the worst care, 7-8 indicate average care, 9-10 indicate the best care.
+Higher score indicates higher quality of care.

 Overall patient's perception of their quality of life.
 Higher quality of life score is better.
 There are 43 items with 9 dimensions: Pain and Hurt, Pain Impact, Pain Management, Worry I, Worry II, Emotions, Treatment, Communication I, Communication II.
 Individual questions are scored on a 5-point Likert scale, (0=never, 4=almost always) and scores are transformed on a scale from 0-100, where 0=100, 1=75, 2=50, 3=25, 4=0.
 If more than 50% of the items are missing, the scale scores should not be computed.
 If 50% or more items are completed, the mean of the completed items is imputed for the total score.